 Here’s the basic principle.
 There are six stages in the decision-making process and at each stage people need specific information to move forward toward a decision.
 Missing information, the wrong information or the right information presented at the wrong time creates barriers that prevent people from moving forward.

 While there are six distinct stages in the decision-making process, there are four key conversion points where we focus our work.
 At each conversion point, there are communication processes that are particularly effective.

 At this point, don’t think tools.
 We’re not talking about ads or websites — we’re talking about the ideas behind those tools.

 Make the problem, and your company, known

-Conversion One: Awareness to Contemplating
+Conversion One: Unaware to Contemplating